RichMorin/superfast-batch-importer/readme.md

 **know what you're doing**

-* point the import to the sever db: `import.sh -db-directory /path/to/neo4j/data/graph.db -nodes nodes.csv -rels rels.csv`
+* Point the import to the server db:
+  `import.sh -db-directory /path/to/neo4j/data/graph.db -nodes nodes.csv -rels rels.csv`
-* copy or move the created data over to your server e.g. `cp -r graph.db/* /path/to/neo4j/data/graph.db/`
+* Copy or move the created data over to your server, e.g.:
+  `cp -r graph.db/* /path/to/neo4j/data/graph.db/`